cadebrown/old.cade.site/_posts/2021-09-03-diy-fast-isprime.md

 thumb: /files/diy-fast-isprime-0.webp
 ---

-we've all had to include a little `isprime()` function in our code, right? (well, most people reading my blog probably have). in this article I provide an implementation of a primality test (in C) that is quite a bit faster for larger values, and is still easily embeddable and usable within existing applications
+we've all had to include a little `isprime()` function in our code, right? (well, most people reading my blog probably have). in this article i provide an implementation of a primality test (in C) that is quite a bit faster for larger values, and is still easily embeddable and usable within existing applications

 <!--more-->